e-picas/bash-library/doc/Scripts-Usage.md

 This document explains the global and common usage of command line scripts as hanlded and expected by the library.

+For a full example and an help for this tutorial, see the `bin/getopts-test.sh` script.

 ## Classic script usage